 Every market is different from the other.
-It is the responsibility of the organization to study their target audience before they start their process of translation.
+It is the responsibility of the organization to study its target audience before they start the process of translation.
 Moreover, it is important to integrate the goals of the organization with that of the target market.
-The overlapping of priorities will ensure that both the stakeholders get what they want to achieve from the job.
+The overlapping of priorities will ensure that both stakeholders get what they want to achieve from the job.

-Nonetheless, there is no denying the fact that translation methodology varies with the different life sciences documents.
+Nonetheless, there is no denying the fact that translation methodologies vary with the different life sciences documents.

 Translation Methodologies For Life Sciences Translation